sysflow-telemetry/sf-deployments/helm/README.md

 # Helm Charts

 The sf-deployments repository  contains a set of helm charts (under the helm directory) used to deploy the sysflow collector, and exporter into a K8s environment.
 It also contains a test harness for testing the telemetry infrastructure against various workloads.
 Think of helm as a package manager for deploying kubernetes pods and services into a cloud.
 The charts tell Helm how to conduct these deployments and allow the user to change a wide array of configurations.

 The SysFlow telemetry infrastructure is designed such that it should be deployable in any cloud environment.
-Currently, due to resource limitations we have only been able to test infrastructure on IBM Cloud.
-As time permits, we will test deployment on other public/private cloud offerings.
+It has been tested on IBM Cloud, and as time permits, we will test it on other public/private cloud offerings.
 There are likely some minor differences in how the authentication works on each cloud which could require changes to these charts.

 ## Prerequisites